 Recognition of Academic Achievement

-Crimson Scholars Program: Crimson Scholars is a benefit and recognition program for academically superior students who have a cumulative 3.5 GPA and are taking three or more credits per semester1.
+Crimson Scholars Program: Crimson Scholars is a benefits and recognition program for students of exceptional academic achievement who have a cumulative 3.5 GPA and are taking three or more credits per semester1.
 Crimson Scholars receive a number of benefits, including:

 - automatic eligibility of all Honors Courses,

 - recognition in the commencement program3, and